hackifiery/picostack/README.md

-a       : Add top two numbers on the stack s       : Subtract top two numbers on the stack r       : Reverse entire stack j       : Jump to address if top of stack is 0 d       : Duplicate top number on the stack w       : Swap top two numbers o       : Output top number as character
+a       : Add top two numbers on the stack s       : Subtract top two numbers on the stack r       : Reverse entire stack j       : Jump to address @ top of stack if second-to top is 0 (pops both) d       : Duplicate top number on the stack w       : Swap top two numbers o       : Output top number as character